tiny2n/JKDataManager/README.md

 ### Features

 ### Installation
-Add the files to your project manually by dragging the NYSegmentedControl directory into your Xcode project.
+Add the files to your project manually by dragging the JKDataManager directory into your Xcode project.

 ### Usage